CharafChnioune/MFLUX-WEBUI/readme.md

 - All features from Advanced Generate, plus:
 - **Control Image**: Upload an image to guide the generation process.
 - **ControlNet Strength**: Adjust the influence of the control image.
-- **Save Canny Edge Detection**: Option to save the edge detection result.
+- **Save Canny Edge Detection Image**: Option to save the edge detection result.

-Note: ControlNet requires a one-time download of ~3.58GB of weights from Huggingface.
+Note: ControlNet requires [InstantX/FLUX.1-dev-Controlnet-Canny](https://huggingface.co/InstantX/FLUX.1-dev-Controlnet-Canny), which was trained for the `dev` model.
+It can work well with `schnell`, but performance is not guaranteed.

+### Image-to-Image

+The Image-to-Image tab allows you to transform existing images using new prompts:

+- **Prompt**: Enter your text prompt describing how you want to transform the image.
+- **Enhance prompt with Ollama**: Option to improve the prompt using Ollama.
+- **Initial Image**: Upload the image you want to transform.
+- **Init Image Strength**: Control how much the initial image influences the final result (0.0 - 1.0).
+- **Model**: Choose the model to use for image transformation.
+- **Seed**: Set a specific seed for reproducible results.
+- **Width/Height**: Set dimensions for the generated image.
+- **Inference Steps**: Control the number of denoising steps.
+- **Guidance Scale**: Adjust how closely the image follows the text prompt.
+- **LoRA Files**: Select LoRA files to use in transformation (if available).
+- **LoRA Scale**: Adjust the influence of the LoRA files.
+- **Export Metadata**: Option to export generation parameters as JSON.

 ### Models

 The Models tab enables you to manage models:

+- **Download LoRA**: Download LoRA models directly from within the interface.
 - **Download and Add Model**: Download models from Hugging Face and add them to available models.
 - **Quantize Model**: Create optimized versions of the models:
   - Choose which model to quantize ("dev" or "schnell").
   - Select the quantization level (4-bit or 8-bit).
-  - Specify where to save the quantized model.
   - View the quantization output in a dedicated textbox.
-- **Download LoRA**: Download LoRA models directly from within the interface.

 ## LoRA Integration